-Ndakala are small dried fish also nicknamed 1000 poisons.
-They can be fried in oil with a bit of chili and savored with fufu or chikwange.
-Ndakala can also be mixed with vegetables of all kinds, bathed in tomato sauce.
+Ndakala is a small dried fish also nicknamed 1000 poisons.
+They can be fried in oil with a bit of chili and savored with fufu or Chikwange.
+Ndakala can also be mixed with vegetables of all kinds, and bathed in tomato sauce.

 7. Makemba (Plantains)

 As its French name suggests, it is a kind of banana, but one that cannot be eaten raw; it needs to be either fried in oil, boiled in water, or grilled.
 And as we saw above, when boiled, plantain can be made into Lituma.

 In Congo’s largest cities, fried bananas have become a very popular item on fast food menus, even overshadowing French fries.

 Fumbwa is a vegetable made from the green leaves of the plant gnetum africanum (also known as African spinach).